-A comprehensive survey of representative masterpieces of world literature from the Classical through the 20th Century is presented.
+Fall (Even years) A comprehensive survey of representative masterpieces of world literature from the Classical through the 20th Century is presented.

-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.

-Transferable IAI GECC: H3906
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable IAI GECC: H3906